 The following graphs illustrate some of these plan maturity measures in recent years, showing how the plan is maturing over time.
+Each year shown is measured as of December 31.

-The Plan liability has averaged about 60% inactive over the past decade and this ratio is likely to increase as the System matures in the coming years.
+The Plan liability has averaged about 57% inactive over the past decade and this ratio is likely to increase as the System matures in the coming years.

-As shown below, the fund has gone from positive cash flow in 2010 - 2013 to negative cash flow (disbursements greater than contributions) in recent years.
+As shown below, the fund has gone from positive cash flow before 2013 to negative cash flow (disbursements greater than contributions) in recent years.
 The level of negative cash flow has not changed significantly since 2014.
 Investment income is not considered in this illustration.